abGit9/Pilly_Intro/README.md

 <h2>Overview</h2>
-<p>In today's bustling world, staying on top of medication schedules is a common struggle, especially for those managing multiple prescriptions.
+<p>For many of us, staying on top of our medication schedules is a challenge,  especially for those managing multiple prescriptions.
 Pilly is here to transform this chore into a seamless habit.
 Developed with passion and precision, Pilly serves as a reliable companion, ensuring you never miss a dose again.
-This mobile application embodies a blend of vibrant animations and dynamic layouts to offer an engaging user experience.</p>
+This mobile application embodies a blend of vibrant animations and dynamic layouts to offer an engaging user experience. </p>

 <h2>Languages</h2>
 <ul>